Can I show you what I think ought to be your first clue when designing the right small group system or strategy for your church?

 Important: I draw a circle and write down the Easter number (see the diagram above).

-Step 2: The second thing I do is draw a square to represent the number of people at your church who are truly connected.
-For me, that is determined by a couple factors and neither of them are easily measured (read: you’ll have to guesstimate this number).
+Step Two: The second thing I do is draw a square to represent the number of people at your church who are truly connected.
+For me, that is determined by a couple factors and neither of them are easily measured (read: you'll have to guesstimate this number).
 They are truly connected when the meet these two factors:

 - First, if something happens to them (or a member of their family), someone else hears about it within 24-48 hours without anyone calling the church (in other words, they lose their job, their marriage falls apart, a child is sick, etc.).
 We're not talking gossip.
 We're talking connection.
 Obviously, they'd need to pretty connected to have this happen.
 Groups that meet twice a month rarely have this level of connection.
 Groups that meet weekly but don't connect offline rarely have this level of connection.
 How many of your adults do you think fit inside the square?